Time to Retrain? Detecting Concept Drifts in Machine Learning Systems: Evaluation

 \pa{Results.}

-\underline{\pa{- The performance of \tool.}} We list the results of \toolS side-by-side to PHT and ECHO in Table~\ref{tab:rq1_results}.
-Our evaluation shows that \tool{} improves the accuracy of the online models for all five datasets except for one, i.e., SEA. \toolS has comparable performance with the supervised PHT and even a slightly higher model accuracy for three of the six datasets.
+\underline{\pa{- The performance of \tool.}} Table~\ref{tab:rq1_results} shows the results of \toolS side-by-side to PHT and ECHO.
+Our evaluation shows that \toolS improves the accuracy of the online models for all five datasets except for one, i.e., SEA. \toolS has comparable performance with the supervised PHT, with slightly higher model accuracy for three of the six datasets.
 Compared to the semi-supervised ECHO,~\toolS achieves higher model accuracy on all six datasets. \textit{In short, our \toolS leads to comparable performance improvement on model accuracy with the supervised PHT and outperforms the SOTA semi-supervised ECHO.}

-In terms of the performance in detecting concept drifts, \toolS outperforms the SOTA semi-supervised ECHO on both precision and recall and outperforms the supervised PHT in recall but has worse precision than PHT.
-For the three datasets with ground-truth labels, \toolS has acceptable precision (more than 58.9\%) and high recall (more than 90\%).
-This gives us a fair estimation of \tool's precision.
-For the three datasets with PHT-no-retraining labels, \toolS has much higher precision and lower recall than ECHO.
-This is due to ECHO generating significantly more (false) alarms. \toolS has lower precision than PHT, which is expected as PHT has access to 100\% of the manual labels.
+As for concept drift detection, \toolS outperforms ECHO on both precision and recall and outperforms PHT in recall but has worse precision.
+For the three datasets with GT labels, \toolS has acceptable precision (more than 58.9\%) and high recall (more than 90\%).
+For the three datasets with PHT-no-retraining GT labels, \toolS has much higher precision and lower recall than ECHO.
+This is due to ECHO generating significantly more (false) alarms. \toolS has lower precision than PHT, which is expected as PHT has access to all labels.